kagire/airline/README.md

 #### Run app

 Application uses Spring Boot embedded Tomcat server, so it can be launched without installing any new packages, maven will do it by itself.

+App uses postgres for storing data, so you can get it and use model from [Data model description](documentation/Data%20model%20decription.md)

 ```
 java -jar ./web-app/target/web-app-1.0.jar